 What is it like being on a nonstop tour with a household name?
 This past week, dozens of music journalists found out as they set out on a 7 day, 7 country, 7 concert tour with the pop superstar Rihanna.
-The tour wraps up tonight in New York, and reports so far have included words like “disaster,” “chaos” and “anarchy”
+The tour wrapped up Tuesday in New York, and reports so far have included words like "disaster," "chaos" and "anarchy"

 In short, it's not as glamorous as it might at first seem.
 But to those covering political campaigns, it did sound a bit familiar.
 As ABC News' Emily Friedman wrote of the 16 months she spent on the Romney campaign, "I realized that everyone has a breaking point, and sometimes it's on the floor of the Chicago O'Hare airport with two hours of sleep and a delayed flight ahead of you, wondering if you really need to go to a speech in the red state of Oklahoma.
 I learned that as cool as it to stay in a different hotel in a different city every night, it gets lonely."